webrecorder/browsertrix/docs/user-guide/review.md

 !!!
 Tip "Caveats"
     The number of resources may be higher on replay due to how components of ReplayWeb.page re-write certain request types.
 A discrepancy alone may not be an indicator that the page is broken, though generally it is a positive sign when the counts are equal.

-    Due to the complicated nature of resource count comparison, they are not available as sorting options in the pages list.
+    Due to the complicated nature of resource count comparison, this is not available as a sorting option in the pages list.

 ## Page Review